Pierre Cardin: 1960s

 In early 1960, Cardin showed a full menswear line for the first time.
 This 1960 menswear collection attracted international attention with its narrow "Cylinder" silhouette (called by some a "cigarette" shape), natural shoulders, center-vented suit jackets, foulard shirts, prominent belts, and, above all, high-buttoning, collarless suits, famously copied by the Beatles' tailor three years later.

 Cardin's women's collections in the early 1960s often concentrated on more flowing lines than previously, lines that were sometimes said to be influenced by the 1930s.
-To his favorite pleats, batwing sleeves, cowl necklines, scarf tops, and bowl hats he added side closures, scalloping, open backs, deep decolletage, capelet collars, tailored shawls, floating panels, bias cuts, and extensive chiffon.
+To his favorite pleats, batwing sleeves, cowl necklines, scarf tops, side closures, and bowl hats he added scalloping, open backs, deep decolletage, capelet collars, tailored shawls, floating panels, bias cuts, and extensive chiffon.
 His autumn 1960 collection was particularly well received, with a focus on slim coats, soft dresses, and extensive scalloping, paired with dramatic handbags and close-fitting, helmet-like cloche hats that looked like they were straight out of the late 1920s or early 1930s.
 His hems stayed mostly at the knee for daywear but were lengthened by several inches for fall of 1962, giving an even more thirties-like appearance.
 This fluid thirties-ish look would extend into 1965 with handkerchief hems and scalloped skirts.

 Though Cardin's womenswear of the early sixties hadn't reached the Dior levels of prestige predicted for him in the late fifties, his work continued to be well received in Europe.
 In the US, however, his women's clothes were still considered overly avant-garde and sales remained low.

 Cardin traveled to the Soviet Union for the first time in 1963, two years after the country had first sent cosmonauts into orbit and the year Valentina Tereshkova became the first woman to enter outer space.
 Cardin was directly inspired by seeing Tereshkova in her cosmonaut jumpsuit and helmet and would soon begin introducing into his work elements of Space Age styles.